-Data subject The identified or identifiable individual whose personal data is held or processed.
-A data subject is any natural, living person.
 Data Controller A person and/or organisation that determines the purposes and the means of processing personal data.
 Data Processor A person, organisation or other body (other than an employee of the data controller) who processes personal data on behalf of the data controller.
 DPO A Data Protection Officer (DPO) should be appointed when any large-scale processing of data occurs, and/or, processing of data may be deemed a risk.
 Personal Data Breach or Data Breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.
 The ICO The Information Commissioners Office (ICO) is the authority which regulates data protection in the UK.
 DPIA A Data Protection Impact Assessment (DPIA) is a process that we carry out in order to assess if we are compliant with relevant legislation.
-SAR/ DSAR A Data Subject Access Request (SAR) is when a data subject formally lodges a request to view/access the personal data that is held on them.
+SAR (or DSAR) A Data Subject Access Request (SAR) is when a data subject formally lodges a request to view/access the personal data that is held on them.